MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-architecture.md

 A mass media and entertainment conglomerate replaced their on-premises video streaming service with a cloud-based solution for ingesting, processing, and publishing video assets.
 The company's main goals, in addition to taking advantage of Azure cloud capacity, cost, and flexibility, were to:

 - Ingest raw video files, process and publish them, and fulfill media requests.
-- Significantly enhance both encoding and new intake and distribution capabilities at scale, and with a cleanly-architected approach.
+- Improve both encoding and new intake and distribution capabilities at scale, and with a cleanly architected approach.
 - Implement CI/CD for the media asset management (MAM) pipeline.

 Gridwich is a stateless event-processing framework driven by an external [saga workflow orchestration system](saga-orchestration.md).
-Gridwich pipelines ingest, process, store, and deliver media assets with the help of two new methods, Event Grid Sandwiches and Terraform Sandwiches.
+Gridwich pipelines ingest, process, store, and deliver media assets with the help of two new methods, Azure Event Grid Sandwiches and Terraform Sandwiches.

 The Microsoft engineering team developed Gridwich to align with principles and best practices for: